Neural Feature Learning From Relational Database: A Rule-Based Approach for Tree Transformation

 Given relational trees, there are different ways to transform the trees into features.
 In this section, we discuss rule-based approaches predefining tree transformations based on heuristics.
-The method discussed in this section is an extension of the Data Science Machine (DFS) by \cite{DFS} so we first briefly recall the DFS algorithm.
+Deep Feature Synthesis (DFS) (\cite{DFS}) is currently the state-of-the-art solution for automating feature engineering from relational data.
+Therefore, we briefly describe the DFS algorithm.

-In DFS, transformation function $f$ is a composition of basic aggregation functions such as AVG, SUM, MIN and MAX augmented at each depth level of a tree.
-For instance, for the relational tree $t^p_1$ in Figure \ref{fig:relational tree transformation prior art}.a, a feature can be collected for $UserID=1$ by applying MEAN and MAX at the root and first depth level respectively.
-The aggregation function at each node takes input from the children and outputs a value which is in turn served as an input to its parent.
+In DFS, the transformation function $f$ is a composition of basic aggregation functions such as AVG, SUM, MIN and MAX augmented at each depth level of a tree.
+For instance, for the relational tree $t^p_1$ in Figure \ref{fig:relational tree transformation prior art}.a, a feature can be collected for $UserID=1$ by applying MEAN and MAX at the root and the first depth level respectively.
+The aggregation function at each node takes input from the children and outputs a value which is in turn served as an input to its parent node.
 The example in Figure \ref{fig:relational tree transformation prior art}.a produces a feature $MEAN(MAX(10,20),MAX(10,5)) = 15$ corresponding to the average of the maximum price of purchased products by a user, which could be a good predictor for the user loyalty target.

-DFS works well for numerical data, however, it does not support non-numerical data.
-For instance, if the product name instead of price is considered, the given set of basic transformations become irrelevant.
-Moreover, when the nodes of the trees have temporal order the basic aggregations ignore temporal patterns in the data.
-Therefore, we extend DFS to One Button Machine (OneBM) to deal with such situation (see the supplementary material).
+DFS works well for numerical data, however, it does not support non-numerical data well.
+For instance, if the product name instead of price is considered, the given set of basic transformations becomes irrelevant.
+Moreover, when nodes of trees are temporally ordered the basic aggregations ignore temporal patterns in the data.
+After the features are generated by the given set of rules, feature selection is needed to remove irrelevant or duplicate features.
+The rule-based approach like DFS specifies the transformation functions based on heuristics regardless of the domain.
+In practice, predefined transformations can not be universally relevant for any use-case.
+In the next section we introduce an approach to circumvent this issue.

-In OneBM, the tree is first flattened out by a GroupBy operation at the root node to produce a set or a sequence of values as can be seen in Figure \ref{fig:relational tree transformation prior art}.b .
-Depending on the type of the values carried at the leaves, different transformations are applied.
-For instance, the tree $t^p_1$ in Figure \ref{fig:relational tree transformation prior art} can be flattened out into a multi-set: $s = \{10, 20, 10, 5\}$.
-When there is an order associated with these values the multi-sets turn into timeseries.
-On the other hand, if the data column is the product name instead of price, we obtain an itemset or a sequence of purchased products.